Questions about Baby Music Classes at Eugene Suzuki Music Academy

 Why start at such a young age?

 As more research is being done on our brains, we are finding out just how much young children are learning from their very first day.
-Participating in baby music classes is only fun, it is a great way to learn many skills such as language development, counting, and play acting.
+Participating in baby music classes isn’t only fun, it is a great way to learn many skills such as language development, counting, and play acting.

 We already know the Suzuki songs since my older child plays an instrument.
 Why would we need this class?